 Among the interiors: Casa Frea in Milan (1983-1984); Casa Insinga in Milan (1987); Casa Vernizzi in Paris (1988); the IB Office store in Padua (1992); the layout of the atrium, bar and library of the Palazzo dell’Arte in Milan (1994-1995); the renovation of Caffè Pedrocchi in Padua (1994-1998); the architectural new arrangement of Palazzo Barbaran da Porto in Vicenza(1998).

 His projects have been exhibited in many international exhibition including the Paris Biennial and La Triennale di Milano.
 Among the majors exhibitions: “Umberto Riva.
-Sistemazioni Urbane”, Palazzo Bosdari (Ancona, 1997); “Disegni di Architettura dal Dopoguerra ad oggi, dalla collezione di Francesco Moschini” at the Scuderie Medicee di Poggio in Caiano (2002).
-Since 1999 he is member of the Accademia di San Luca and in 2003 he was awarded the triennial Gold Medal for Italian Architecture by La Triennale di Milano.
+Sistemazioni Urbane”, Palazzo Bosdari in Ancona (1997); “Disegni di Architettura dal Dopoguerra ad oggi, dalla collezione di Francesco Moschini” at the Scuderie Medicee di Poggio in Caiano (2002); “Rooms You May Have Missed: Bijoy Jain, Umberto Riva” at the CCA of Montreal (2015).